 No Details DueDate Responsible Officer 01 Annual Report adopted and submitted to the Department of Local Government.
-2nd Quarter Relates to Action Director Finance and Business ACHIEVED TO DATE . - . - . - . - . - . - . - . - Report to be considered by Council on 28 November 2006.
+2nd Quarter Relates to Action Director Finance and Business ACHIEVED TO DATE Report to be considered by Council on 28 November 2006.
 02 Management Plan adopted.
 4th Quarter Relates to Action Director Finance and Business NOT YET DUE 03 Council's Land and Environment Court Costs reported to Council on a quarterly basis.
 Each Quarter Relates to Action Director Finance and Business ACHIEVED TO DATE 1st quarter report was considered by Council on 14 November 2006.
 04 Management Plan progress reported to Council within two months of the end of each financial quarter.
 Each Quarter Relates to Action - General Manager ACHIEVED TO DATE 1st quarter report to be considered by Council on 28 November 2006.

-Report and analysis of NSW Department of Local Government Comparative data presented to Council.
-2nd Quarter Relates to Action - Director Finance and Business

-Report will not be completed in 2nd quarter as Department of Local Government is yet to publish the comparative information.

-06 Report quarterly to Council on resolutions which have not

-Each Quarter been implemented with accompanying explanations.

-General Manager

-Report to be presented to Council in February 2007 on any resolutions still outstanding or requiring additional work, funding or resources.

-07 Database of Council resolutions is kept up to date with responsible officers clearly nominated.

-Each Quarter Relates to Action - Director Finance and Business

-Database is being maintained.

-80 New bookings software system for Council services implemented.

-3rd Quarter Relates to Action

-- Director Community Services

-- Director Finance and Business

-- Director Open Space
+05 Report and analysis of NSW Department of Local Government Comparative data presented to Council.
+2nd Quarter Relates to Action Director Finance and Business NOT YET DUE Report will not be completed in 2nd quarter as Department of Local Gove rnment is yet to publish the comparative information.
+06 Report quarterly to Council on resolutions which have not been implemented with accompanying explanations.
+Each Quarter Relates to Action - General Manager NOT ACHIEVED Report to be presented to Council in February 2007 on any resolutions sta resources. ill outstanding or requiring a dditional work, funding or 07 Database of Council resolutions is kept up to date with responsible officers clearly nominated.
+Each Quarter Relates to Action Director Finance and Business ACHIEVED TO DATE Database is being maintained.
+08 New bookings software system for Council services implemented.
+3rd Quarter Relates to Action - Director Community Services Director Finance and Business Director Open Space